haiwen/seafile-client/README.md

 ### Contribute your translation

 Just fork seafile-client and send us a pull request, and we'll check and merge your translation.

+### Update the translation

+Some time later after the your initial translation is merged, new content need to be translated as seafile-client source code evolves.
+To update the translation, just open the `.ts` file with Qt Linguist, and translate all unfinished items.